JoinColony/colonyJS/packages/sdk/docs/guides/colony-creation.md

 ## Step 2 - Instantiate the Colony for the first time

-Let's instantiate the colony (this is the code used to instantiate an existing colony) and the token:
+Let's instantiate the Colony (this is the code used to instantiate an existing Colony) and the token:

 ```typescript
 const colony = await colonyNetwork.getColony(colonyAddress);